2008 United States Senate election in New Hampshire

-The United States Senate election in New Hampshire was held on November 4, 2008.
-Incumbent Republican U.S. Senator John E. Sununu ran for re-election to a second term, but was defeated by Democrat Jeanne Shaheen in a rematch of the 2002 election.
+The 2008 United States Senate election in New Hampshire was held on November 4, 2008.
+Incumbent Republican U.S. Senator John E. Sununu ran for re-election to a second term, but was defeated by Democratic former Governor Jeanne Shaheen in a rematch of the 2002 election.
 Shaheen's win marked the first time since 1972 that a Democrat won this seat, and made her the first Democratic senator elected from New Hampshire since John A. Durkin's victory in 1975.

 Background

 For a considerable amount of time, New Hampshire had always been considered an island of conservatism in the Northeast.
 Following the 2006 election, however, many offices were taken over by Democrats: Representatives Carol Shea-Porter and Paul Hodes, Governor John Lynch, the majority of the New Hampshire Executive Council, and the majority of both legislative chambers (which had not occurred since 1911).
 The popularity of Governor Lynch was considered an impediment to Sununu's re-election.
 Though the state voted for then-Gov. George W. Bush in 2000, Sen. John Kerry narrowly won the state over Bush in 2004.

+As of 2026, This remains the only general statewide election loss of a member of the Sununu family.